cloudtruth/Config-The-Hard-Way/cloudtruth_commands/parameters/whyparams.md

 ## Why CloudTruth
 CloudTruth makes managing configuration data simple.
 One UI and one API to manage any piece of configuration data, all under one roof.

+Whether you have applications or infrastructure in AWS, Azure, GCP, or even on-prem, you can utilize CloudTruth to store the configuration data and have it easily available to be retreived at ANY point for ANY environment.